Teaching Elementary Math Conceptually:

 Chapter 1 – Number Sense

 The first chapter outlines the teaching model, including a discussion of the conceptual, contextual, and constructive teaching of math.
 Comparisons are drawn between traditional math education and conceptual teaching.
-The chapter also explores the methodology in relationship to the Common Core State Standards.
-The chapter also explores how to develop conceptual understanding of number sense, counting principles, and place value.
+The chapter also explores the methodology in relationship to the Common Core State Standards and STEM concepts, including computational thinking.
+The chapter also explores the four key strategies for connecting technology and mathematics (decomposition, abstraction, pattern recognition, and algorithm design) and how to develop a conceptual understanding of number sense, counting principles, and place value.
 Example activities are presented, both to explain mathematical concepts and to illustrate teaching strategies.

 Chapter 2 – Addition & Subtraction